School & Homework Help for Children with Sensory Processing Disorder

 -Use colored pencils instead of crayons for children who do not like the smell or texture of crayons.

 Sensory Activities for School

 – Allow children frequent breaks at school for movement.
 Ideas include: doing push-ups against the wall, doing jumping jacks, or running in place.

 -Allow students to use a manual pencil sharpener, the more work muscles do, the better the proprioceptive input.

--Place heavy exercise bands around the front legs of the chair.
+-Place exercise bands around the front legs of the chair.
 Press shins and feet up against the band for resistive activity.

 -Pack lunches that include crunchy snacks to work mouth muscles.

 -Use the smallest straws possible when drinking liquids.
 Drink boxes have nice, small straws that cause the mouth muscles to work harder.